etrotta/PTD3-SERVER/README.md

 # Contributing
 Create a GitHub Issue or contact me on Discord first.
+To run the tests, you may need to install `pip install pytest` and `pip -e .` in the project root directory

 # Acknowledgements
 This project wouldn't have been possible with the original game by [Samuel Otero](https://samdangames.blogspot.com/) and the [JPEXS Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler).